 Food canisters requiredat Thornton Lakes Camp June 1 - Nov 15.

 To access trailhead, park along SR 20 and not in Colonial Creek Campground.
-5/9 - Temporary bridge is installed to access the trail
+10/23/24 - Temporary bridge has been removed for the season.
+Take care crossing the creek to access the trail.

 Trail Name